andrew/ultimate-awesome/README.md

 - [likes](https://github.com/camilosampedro/likes) - The repositories I have liked.
 - [awesome-sites](https://github.com/Cang-Yue/awesome-sites) - A repo to save sites.
 - [awesome-acting](https://github.com/casychow/awesome-acting) - A curated list of acting resources for TV/film and theatre work.
-- [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.
 - [awesome-tech-jobs-and-careers](https://github.com/celoibarros/awesome-tech-jobs-and-careers) - List of tech jobs and careers opportunities. .
 - [awesome-moddable-games](https://github.com/cemuka/awesome-moddable-games) - Awesome moddable games.
 - [awesome-dogs](https://github.com/CeruleanBeaver/awesome-dogs) - A curated list of dog related stuff.